Yanpas/PdfMerger/README.md

   * Header 2
     * subheader 2

-Building: `mvn compile assembly:single`
+Building: `mvn compile assembly:single`.

-Usage: `java -jar pdfmerger.jar file1.pdf file2.pdf ... out.pdf`
+Usage: `pdfmerger file1.pdf file2.pdf ... out.pdf`.

+Help available using `-h` or `--help`.

-If you want to use it your linux system there is sh wrapper at src/pdfmerger
+If you want to use it your linux system there is sh wrapper at src/pdfmerger.
 Running without arguments launches Swing GUI:

 ![GUI](http://i.imgur.com/dMoCWSf.png)